Introduction

 |

-First objective a cave, of course: Cueva Bolado (near Llanes)
+30.07 | First objective a cave, of course: Cueva Bolado (near Llanes) for exploration and photos of the modern cave

-Bolado - modern art Then on up to Alto
+Bolado - modern art Then on up to Alto de la Tornería (on the way

-de la Tornería (on the way to El Mazuco) for the first walk of
+to El Mazuco) for the first walk of the day: an unsuccessful search

-photos of the village for Mike’s translation of the Battle of El Mazuco) we walk up to Ojo del Río Belugas to reconnoitre
+translation of the Battle of El Mazuco) we walk up to Ojo del Río Belugas to reconnoitre a route

-(where nobody can hear him except every caver within 1km).
+nobody can hear him except every caver within 1km).

-Quick visit to Cueva de Caldueñin to take advantage of the exceptionally
+Quick visit to Cueva de Caldueñín to take advantage of the exceptionally

 low water levels this July; in fact there was no running water at